-Students, faculty and staff are highly encouraged to register their cell phones with the Emergency Text Message Alert System Participants receive immediate notification of emergency events and weather cancelations via text messaging on their cell phones.
+Students, faculty and staff are highly encouraged to opt in to the Emergency Text Message Alert System Participants receive immediate notification of emergency events and weather cancelations via text messaging on their cell phones.
 Participants can also choose to receive non-emergency news and announcements simply by filling out the text alert form.